Strategies, research, industry trends — your pulse on the marketplace

 The private label branding opportunity

 The newfound interest in private label brands directly correlates with a struggling economy, an influx of higher-quality store-owned products and options, and an increase in private label-based rewards programs.
+For instance, 39% of US shoppers are concerned about paying for essentials, so value shopping has become a priority for many.

 Consider these stats from our private label research:

-- 40% of respondents say their perception of private labels is positive, they offer good value and they trust the store branding — another 42% haven’t noticed any significant differences in quality between private labels and national brands
+• 40% of respondents say their perception of private labels is positive, they offer good value and they trust the store branding.
+Another 42% haven’t noticed any significant differences in quality between private labels and national brands

 In terms of specific industries, the most popular categories for private label products are: